rcman/BPI-F3/README.md

         now uncompress the initrd with this command: ./cpionew -u<br>
         this should extract the initrd to the initrd-tree directory this should extract the initrd to the initrd-tree directory.
 Change to that directory with cd initrd-tree<br>

-If you use my init file you won't need to edit anything, just copy my init file over the one that's extracted from the initrd.
-Also in the repository in files folder there’s an init file which is from my initrd.<br>
-if your using Ubuntu then that should be fine but other OS then I’m not sure because when other images are written each one writes the root to different partitions.<br>
-You can use my init from the files directory or edit yourself.
-Compress the initrd and copy it back to the SD card replacing the one that’s there.<br>
+        Download my init file located in the files directory.
+Replace the init in initrd-tree with the one you Downloaded.<br>
+        go back on directory by typing: cd ..<br>
+        Now re-compress the initrd with this command: ./cpionew.sh -r<br>
+        Now run this command: cp initrd.gz initrd.img-6.1.15<br>
+        with the SD card still mounted as above run this command: sudo cp initrd.img-6.1.15 /mnt/sd/

 Booting from the SD card to should mount the root partition on the NVME and everything should run from there.<br>
 Ubuntu image Location:<br>
 https://cdimage.ubuntu.com/releases/noble/release/ubuntu-24.04-live-server-riscv64.img.gz<br>